-We have a large team of experienced and dedicated teaching assistants who have experience of working with children with a wide range of needs such as autism, moderate and severe learning difficulties, sensory needs, speech and language and behavioural and emotional needs.
+We have an experienced and dedicated staff team who have experience of working with children with a wide range of needs such as autism, moderate and severe learning difficulties, sensory needs, speech and language and behavioural and emotional needs.
 If school staff think it is appropriate then advice from outside agencies can be sought.
 All class teachers have experience of teaching children with additional needs.

-The school also has an Area Resource Base (ARB) - this is for children with an Education, Heath and Care plan for children with more complex needs.
-A place at the ARB has to be applied for through Cornwall Council.
+The school also has an Area Resource Base (ARB) which is managed by the Special Partnership Trust - this is for children with an Education, Health and Care plan for children with more complex needs.
+A place at the ARB has to be applied for through Cornwall Council and any queries should be directed to ruth.witton@specialpartnership.org

-How will school prepare and support my child through the transition from key stage to key stage and beyond?
+9. How will school prepare and support my child through the transition from key stage to key stage and beyond?
 See Section 9- Transition from Year to Year and setting to setting.

-If your child has an Education, Health and Care plan then this will be discussed at their SEN review.
+If your child has an Education, Health and Care plan then this will be discussed at their SEND review.